uchicago-capp-30320/capp-connect/docs/endpoints/general.md

 # Endpoint Documentation

 ## Tags
-- Get a list of all tags (for search filtering)
+- Get a list of all tags for filtering

 ## Posts